okuvshynov/slowllama/README.md

 ### TODO:

+After some thinking and checking machines with nVidia GPU - on many configurations we should be able to:
+1. Skip SSD storage altogether and just save everything in RAM.
+If you have 256Gb of RAM we should be able to finetune 70B model in bfloat16; Thus, we need to make it possible/configurable
+2. If we store everything in RAM, we can bring back full finetune.
+Also need to configure.
+How do we save snapshots?
+Still, will only be possible with statless optimizer, need more RAM to store adamw weights.
+Let's start with LoRA in RAM.

 ```
 [ ] merge lora weights with base model weights and export the combined result in original format.
 [ ] check if/how it works on CUDA;